meteor/blaze-tutorial/tutorial/simple-todos/07-adding-user-accounts.md

 ...
 ```

-Ok, now you have a form, let's use it.
+Now you have a form, it's time to use it.

 ## 7.4: Require Authentication